object-Object/mlogv32/README.md

 Note that the processor itself does not prevent code from overflowing the TX buffer.
 Users are expected to check the Status register and avoid writing too much data at once.

 If any UART interrupt is pending, `mip.MEIP` will become pending.
 To make UART interrupts visible to S-mode, M-mode software must either delegate `mip.MEIP` via `mideleg`, or manually update `mip.SEIP` in an M-mode interrupt handler.
-The interrupt for a given port is cleared when any register for that port is accessed.
+The interrupt for a given port is cleared when the Status register for that port is accessed.

 Internally, UART interrupts are implemented using the `uart_flags` variable.